Ask Us Anything (about cannabis)

 For registration information in IL click here >

-Illinois – like 22 other states – has legalized cannabis for medicinal purposes.
+Illinois – like 32 other states and the District of Columbia – has legalized cannabis for medicinal purposes.
 Illinois residents that have one of the qualifying illnesses, and a patient card are able to purchase a limited amount of marijuana from a licensed dispensary according to state law.
-Cannabis is still illegal on a federal level, and is classified as a Schedule 1 drug, however the position of the Federal government in recent years has been to not interfere in state-legalized cannabis markets.
+Cannabis is still illegal on a federal level and is classified as a Schedule 1 drug.
+However, the position of the Federal government in recent years has been to not interfere in state-legalized cannabis markets.
 In 2014 the U.S. Senate passed a spending bill blocking the Department of Justice from spending money on prosecuting state-compliant medical marijuana businesses and patients.

 There has never been a recorded death due to overdosing on cannabis.
 In fact, in states that legalized medical marijuana for pain relief, overdoses due to prescription narcotics like Vicodin and OxyContin have been shown to drop by as much as 25%.
 Marijuana is not only safer than currently available prescription narcotics, but it is also safer than publicly available substances like alcohol or cigarettes.